 Magdalena de Vries

-As orchestral percussionist, Magdalena has worked with the Yomiuri Nippon Symphony Orchestra (Tokyo), attended the 2000 Festival de Musica de Canarias as member of the former Cape Town Philharmonic Orchestra, and currently regularly works with all major South African orchestras.
+As orchestral percussionist, Magdalena has worked with the Yomiuri Nippon Symphony Orchestra (Tokyo), attended the 2000 Festival de Musica de Canarias as member of the former Cape Town Philharmonic Orchestra, attended the 2014 Gabala International Music Festival (Azerbaijan) as member of the Johannesburg Philharmonic Orchestra and currently regularly works with the Johannesburg Festival and Johannesburg Philharmonic Orchestras.

-As recording artist, she is featured on CDs by Claire Johnston, Denzil Weale, Hannelie Rupert, Ockie Vermeulen, Duo FourIVTwo and Acoustic Moodz.
-MarimBaroque, released in November 2013, is her 1st solo album.
+As recording artist, she is featured on CDs by Errollyn Wallen, Claire Johnston, Denzil Weale, Hannelie Rupert, Ockie Vermeulen and Duo FourIVTwo.
+Her 1st solo album - MarimBaroque - was released in November 2013.

 As adjudicator, she was chairman of the Stellenbosch National Ensemble Competition (2005 – 2015) and has been on the panel of the Performing Australian Music International Competition in London, ATKV Muziq and the SAMRO Overseas Scholarship.
 As educator, she lectures marimba at Beaulieu Preparatory School and percussion at Afrikaans Hoër Meisieskool (Pretoria).
 She has also set all the percussion syllabi for the University of South Africa Directorate of Music practical examinations.

 Magdalena holds a B Mus (UNISA); performer’s licentiate diplomas (with distinction) from both the Associated Board of the Royal Schools of Music and the University of South Africa and a Postgraduate Diploma (cum laude) from the Tokyo College of Music.